-There is another large scale cyber attack of the year after the Linux Sudo vulnerability (CVE-2021-3156).
+There is another large-scale cyber attack of the year after the Linux Sudo vulnerability (CVE-2021–3156).
 This time it’s Microsoft’s term to face the attack.
-According to Microsoft, a group of attackers based out of China exploited several Microsoft Exchange 0 Day vulnerabilities (CVE 2021 – 26855, CVE 2021 – 26857, CVE 2021 – 26858, and CVE 2021 – 27065) exist in the Microsoft Exchange code base since 2010.
+According to Microsoft, a group of attackers based out of China exploited several Microsoft Exchange 0 Day vulnerabilities (CVE 2021–26855, CVE 2021–26857, CVE 2021–26858, and CVE 2021–27065) that exist in the Microsoft Exchange code base since 2010.
 Microsoft Exchange server attack is considered more significant than Linux Sudo vulnerability attack as this is a Remote Code Execution attack, which allows attackers to compromise the Exchange Servers sitting remotely.
 In this article, we are going to explain What actually happened?
 Who did it?
 Why it matters?
 Why is it important for you?
 Before diving into the actual topic, we want to share some basic terms used in this field as non-technical people also don’t face difficulties in understanding this article.

-A Zero-day vulnerability is a publicly disclosed vulnerability in a system or an application for which there are no official patch or security fixes released by the vendor, or owner of the system or application.
-Zero-day vulnerabilities are often targeted and exploited easily, so they are considered as high severity attack.
+A Zero-day vulnerability is a publicly disclosed vulnerability in a system or an application for which no official patches or security fixes are released by the vendor or owner of the system or application.
+Zero-day vulnerabilities are often targeted and exploited easily, so they are considered high-severity attacks.

-An exploit is a piece of code, software, or sequence of commands which takes advantage of a bug or vulnerability on the system or application to gain unauthorised access or compromise for malicious intent.
-An exploit that attacks on a Zero-day vulnerability is commonly known as a Zero-day exploit.
+An exploit is a piece of code, software, or sequence of commands which takes advantage of a bug or vulnerability on the system or application to gain unauthorized access or compromise for malicious intent.
+An exploit that attacks on a Zero-day vulnerability are commonly known as a Zero-day exploit.

-How the Microsoft Exchange 0 Day cyberattack has been carried out?
+How has the Microsoft Exchange 0 Day Cyberattack Been Carried Out?

 As per Microsoft, the Microsoft Exchange 0 Day cyber attack will be carried out in three phases.